sisk-http/website/static/contents/docs/features/logging.md

 # Rotating logs

 > **Tip:**
 >
-> This function is only available with the Sisk.ServiceProvider package.
+> In Sisk 0.15 and older, this function is only available with the Sisk.ServiceProvider package.
+In Sisk 0.16 and above, this function is implemented on it's core package.

 You can configure the HTTP server to rotate the log files to a compressed .gz file when they reach a certain size.
 The size is checked periodically by the limiar you define.